genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 response models (linear, quadratic and Emax), find the optimal model and compute benchmark dose and dose response for each gene for this model.

-The application performs dose response analysis on normalized microarrays.
-Also, it requires microarray annotation (you can upload your own or use the publicly available one).
-If you'd like to perform pathway enrichment analysis, choose pathways annotation as well.
+This application takes as input normalised microarray data and performs dose response analysis.
+It requires a microarray annotation file to map probe identifiers to gene symbols (you can upload your own or use a publicly available one).
+It also requires a pathway annotation file to perform pathway enrichment analysis.
+Pathway files from Wikipathways are pre-loaded in the system.

 .. image:: images/dose_response_analysis.png

-Let's look at the options:

-1. For each gene, `false discovery rate
-   <http://www.cbil.upenn.edu/PaGE/fdr.html>`_ (FDR) is calculated.
-Set "FDR filter
+The first step of the analysis is to identify genes that are significantly differentially expressed across doses.
+Once these are detected, multiple dose response models are fitted to each significant genes and statistics are recorded about the fits.

+The following options can be configured in the app:

-   for differentially expressed genes" to say application the genes with what what FDR should be considered as DE (by default, with FDR < 0.1).
+1. **FDR filter for differentially expressed genes** specifies the false discovery rate above which genes should be discarded from the analysis (default: FDR < 0.1)
-2. You need to specify "Metainfo key for dose value".
-Without this to be done, the application will not work properly.
-So, if you indicated dose values in metainfo for your data, then just select the appropriate metainfo key here.
-   If not, please open Metainfo Editor aplication on you raw data and fill in this metainfo.
+2. **Metainfo key for dose value**.
+This specifies the metainfo key storing the dose corresponding to each sample, as a numeric value.
+If no such attribute is present in your data, you need to open your microarray assays in the Metainfo Editor and add it there.

 The application is based on `limma
 <https://www.bioconductor.org/packages/release/bioc/html/limma.html>`_ R package.
 The benchmark dose is estimated